 For the postal service alone, medical expenses and workers’ compensation for dog bites costs millions of dollars every year.
 Unfortunately, postal employees are not the only people at risk for dog bites – an estimated 4.5 million Americans are bitten by dogs every year, mostly children.

 The medical expenses and other related costs of being a victim of a dog bite can be challenging for any family.
 If you or someone in your family has experienced a dog bite, you may be entitled to legal compensation.
-It is important for you to speak with an experienced dog bite attorney to help you determine whether you have a potentially actionable claim.
+It is important for you to speak with an experienced Las Cruces dog bite attorney to help you determine whether you have a potentially actionable claim.

-Here in New Mexico, the Law Offices of Samuel I. Kane have years of experience litigating dog bite cases and are here to help injured clients receive justice in the form of maximum compensation.
+Here in New Mexico, the Law Office of Samuel I. Kane have years of experience litigating dog bite cases and are here to help injured clients receive justice in the form of maximum compensation.
 Call us today at (575) 526-5263 to schedule your free consultation with one of our attorneys.